Elbridge Chapman: Military career

 Chapman entered the United States Army in 1917, due to the American entry into World War I and was commissioned as a second lieutenant into the Infantry Branch.
 He served with distinction on the Western Front in France as a company commander with the 5th Machine Gun Battalion (attached to the 1st Battalion, 9th Infantry Regiment, 2nd Infantry Division) and was awarded the Distinguished Service Cross and the Silver Star Citation for valor.

-During the interwar period he remained in the army and by the time the United States entered World War II in December 1941 he was an enthusiastic supporter of the army's rapidly growing airborne forces, commanding the 88th Glider Infantry Battalion, later becoming the Assistant Division Commander of the 13th Airborne Division, later commanding the division in North-West Europe but never commanded it in action.
+During the interwar period Chapman remained in the army, and by the time the United States entered World War II in December 1941 he was an enthusiastic supporter of the army's rapidly growing airborne forces, commanding the 88th Glider Infantry Battalion.

+In August 1942, Chapman became the commander of Airborne Command and was promoted to Brigadier General.
+He oversaw the expansion of the command after both the 82nd and 101st Airborne Divisions were leaving for Europe.
+He oversaw the completion of the Army Air Force glider school and base at Laurinburg-Maxton, North Carolina.
+Under his command, Second Infantry Division was trained for glider air insertion at Fort Sam Houston, Texas.
+In November 1942 he oversaw the activation of the 11th Airborne Division and in December the 17th Airborne Division.
+In April 1943 he oversaw the movement of HHC Airborne Command to the newly opened Camp Mackall, North Carolina.

+In November 1943, he became the Assistant Division Commander of the 13th Airborne Division, eventually commanding the division in North-West Europe, though he never commanded it in action.

-He retired from the army in 1946, after almost thirty years of service, and died in San Bruno, California, in July 1954, aged 58.
+Chapman retired from the army in 1946, after almost thirty years of service, and died in San Bruno, California, in July 1954, aged 58.